Remarks on the diagonal embedding and strong 1-boundedness: Introduction

 In this note we observe using 1-bounded entropy, some structural properties of intermediate subalgebras of the diagonal embedding of $L(F_2)$ into its ultrapower.
 By way of leveraging \emph{existentially closed} (see Section \ref{existential theories}) copies of $F_2$ in the group level, our first main result identifies a family of hyperbolic groups introduced by Sela (\cite{sela1}) whose von Neumann algebras are not strongly 1-bounded von Neumann algebras.
 Some familiar examples are hyperbolic surface groups.

 \begin{main} The group von Neumann algebras of all hyperbolic towers over $F_2$ subgroups are not strongly 1-bounded. \end{main}

 \begin{remark}

-We thank D. Shlyakhtenko for pointing out to us that surface group von Neumann algebras are not strongly 1-bounded is already known through a computation of the free entropy dimension, which is an apriori stronger result (see \cite{BDJ2008} Theorem 4.13).
-However our proof is much softer and avoids the use of the free entropy dimension inequality for amalgamated free products (see the main result, Theorem 4.4 in \cite{BDJ2008}).
-On the von Neumann algebra level, we only the use the fact that $L(F_2)$ is not strongly 1-bounded. \end{remark}
+We thank D. Shlyakhtenko for pointing out to us that surface group von Neumann algebras are not strongly 1-bounded is already known through a computation of the free entropy dimension, which is an apriori stronger result (see paragraph below \cite{BDJ2008} Theorem 4.13).
+Roughly speaking, one sees that the hyperbolic surface groups are decomposed as an iterated amalgamated free product over copies of $\mathbb{Z}$.
+Then, using the free entropy dimension estimate for amalgamated free products over hyperfinite subalgebras, which is the main technical result of \cite{BDJ2008} (Theorem 4.4), one can identify a generating set using an iterative process, whose microstates free entropy dimension has a precise lower bound (in the case of genus $g$, the lower bound is $2g-1$ which is significantly greater than 1).
+We would like to point out that our proof not only applies to more groups but is conceptually different and softer.
+Indeed, on the von Neumann algebra level we only use the fact that $L(F_2)$ is not strongly 1-bounded, and the 1-bounded entropy inequality (see Fact \ref{in the presence of the ultra}) whose proof as outlined in \cite{Hayes2018} Proposition 4.5 is quite elementary. \end{remark}

 Potentially, there is a larger class of groups that admit an existential copy of $F_2$, however in light of Sela's classification of groups that are elementarily equivalent to free groups, finding more examples could be hard.
 Note also that there also is the famous class of existentially closed groups (see \cite{ECgroups}).
 We document a proof that the group von Neumann algebras of these groups are on the other hand McDuff II$_1$ factors (see Proposition \ref{}).